thedavidtran/clearbridge/README.md

 ```text
 /founders
 ```
-- [PUT] - adds a founder
+- [PUT] - Adds a founder.

 #### Services

 ##### Company Service
 This service deals with all API related to the company context.
-- Creating a company
+- Creating a company.
 - Reading all companies in the system.
 - Reading details of a specific company.
-- Deleting a company
+- Deleting a company.
 - Updating a company.

 ##### Founder Service